 Furthermore, the Integration Model also provides the tool network with the elasticity to expand and contract, to evolve and change, to absorb newly acquired networks, experiment with the latest tools, and gradually wean off old ones.

 “Given the maturity of the discipline of information visualization, we should be able to visualize every aspect of each activity that happens within a software value stream.”
-(Mik Kersten, Project to Product9)
+(Kersten (2018).
+Project to Product.
+IT Revolution, p.
+155)

 Every CIO and VP of Software Delivery hears their department heads and managers saying they simply have too much work and too little resources.
 And at the same time, the pressure from the business to deliver faster is relentless.